Act 2: Recap

 Six chapters, in order of what they did:

-Metricstype that times every forward pass and reports time-to-first-token and decode tokens/second.
-It established the baseline and made everything after it honest.
-It also handed us the first clue: forward passes that got slower as the response grew. - II.2: KV cache.
-The single biggest lever, and an algorithmic fix rather than a faster kernel.
-Without it, generating token
+• II.1: Benchmark harness.
+No speedup: the instrument.
+A Metrics type that times every forward pass and reports time-to-first-token and decode tokens/second.
+It established the baseline everything after it is measured against, and it handed us the first clue: forward passes that got slower as the response grew.

 The one idea that explains all of it